 British Columbians have every right to be proud of our world-leading recycling program, built right here in this province.

 The achievement of the mighty Blue Box is the product of an efficient partnership between municipal governments, the private sector, and the people of British Columbia.
 It gets the job done and, at an average cost of \$35 per household each year, it gets the job done at a good price.

-So, if the system for recycling waste packaging is working so well, why is the province so keen to "fix it" and hand it over to the very multinational corporations that shipped us all that packaging in the first place?
+So, if the system for recycling waste packaging is working so well, why is the province so keen to "fix it" and hand it over to the very multinational corporations who shipped us all that packaging in the first place?

-Sounds remarkable, but that is exactly what is happening.
-On May 19, the government's new multi-material recycling regulation will formally end the days of local decision-making over our Blue Box programs and hand it to some of the world's largest producers of plastic and paper packaging.
-Recycling will then be controlled by companies such as Procter & Gamble, Coca-Cola, Walmart and Unilever Canada.

-Critical decisions about the province's recycling program will no longer be made by elected representatives who live in the communities those programs serve, but instead by a group made up almost entirely of Toronto-based executives of multinational companies who will decide who will pay how much for the privilege of collecting and processing your recyclables.
+Sounds remarkable, but that is exactly what the provincial government is doing.
+On May 19, the government's new multimaterial recycling regulation will formally end the days of local decision-making over our Blue Box programs and hand it to some of the largest producers of plastic and paper packaging the world has ever known.
+Critical decisions about the province's recycling program will no longer be made by elected representatives who live in the communities those programs serve.
+Instead, a group made up almost entirely of Toronto-based executives of multinational companies will decide who will pay how much for the privilege of collecting and processing your recyclables.
 What is going on here?